backstage/backstage/.changeset/rude-roses-jam.md

 ---

 Updated splunk-on-call plugin to use the REST endpoint (incident creation-acknowledgement-resolution).
-It implies switching from `splunkOnCall.username` annotation to `splunkOnCall.eventsRestEndpoint` annotation, this is a breaking change.
+It implies switching from `splunkOnCall.username` configuration to `splunkOnCall.eventsRestEndpoint` configuration, this is a breaking change.